-- Confirmed damage to property - Ownership of property structure (alternative methods) - Must qualify as low or moderate income (below 80% Area Median Family Income) - Must be an eligible single-family structure - Must have occupied the property as a primary residence at the time of the storm - Priority for the elderly (65 years old and above) - To be eligible for reconstruction in place, property must not be located in a floodway, floodplain, or areas with engineering or extraordinary site conditions which make reconstruction in place not feasible.
+- Confirmed damage to property - Ownership of property structure (alternative methods) - Must qualify as low or moderate income (below 80% Area Median Family Income) - Must be an eligible single-family structure - Must have occupied the property as a primary residence at the time of the hurricane - To be eligible for reconstruction in place, property must not be located in a floodway, floodplain, or areas with engineering or extraordinary site conditions which make reconstruction in place not feasible.
 Applicants located in high-risk areas may be eligible for relocation or rehabilitation. - Construction projects in the floodplain which qualify as substantial improvements, as defined in 24 C.F.R. § 55.2, will not be rehabilitated.
-Eligible applicants with homes in the floodplain which qualify for substantial improvement rehabilitation will be offered relocation assistance. - Note: Homeowners who receive assistance through the Home Resilience Innovation Competition Program are not precluded from assistance through the Repair, Relocation, or Reconstruction program.
-Homeowners meeting eligibility requirements for both programs may receive assistance through both programs, deducting assistance for any duplication of benefit.
+Eligible applicants with homes in the floodplain which qualify for substantial improvement rehabilitation will be offered relocation assistance. - Note: Homeowners who receive assistance through other programs in the CDBG-DR portfolio are the Home Resilience Innovation Competition Program are not precluded from assistance through the R3 Program.
+Homeowners meeting eligibility requirements for multiple both programs may receive assistance through multiple both these, deducting assistance for any duplication of benefit.